TEI-Boilerplate/TEI-Boilerplate/README.md

 # Using it in Your Project

-Download the [TEI Boilerplate files](http://github.com/TEI-Boilerplate/TEI-Boilerplate), and host the `dist` directory on a web server.
+Download the [TEI Boilerplate files](http://github.com/TEI-Boilerplate/TEI-Boilerplate), and host the `src` directory on a web server.

-The simplest way to use TEI Boilerplate (TEIBP) is simply to add your TEI files to the `dist/content` directory of TEI Boilerplate and include the following xml-stylesheet processing instruction at the top of your TEI documents, after the XML declaration and before the root `<TEI>` element:
+The simplest way to use TEI Boilerplate (TEIBP) is simply to add your TEI files to the `src/content` directory of TEI Boilerplate and include the following xml-stylesheet processing instruction at the top of your TEI documents, after the XML declaration and before the root `<TEI>` element:

     <?xml-stylesheet type="text/xsl" href="teibp.xsl"?>